 Follow these steps to install, license, and connect your Clover POS to WooCommerce.
 The whole process takes about 5 minutes.
 See the full feature list or check our FAQ if you have questions.

-After purchasing, you’ll receive a confirmation email from Stripe.
+After purchasing, you’ll receive a separate email from support@cloverwoo.com (sent by our license server, separate from your Stripe receipt).

 In your WordPress admin, go to Plugins → Add New → Upload Plugin.